Debra Harrison was the Chief Nursing Officer for Mayo Clinic in Jacksonville, Florida

 designation assisted the organization to achieve US News & World Report #1 hospital

 in Jacksonville and #1 in Florida.
 She has given presentations on Transformational

 Leadership and while CNO, achieved an Overall Satisfaction rating for the nursing

 department of 87% and an Engagement score of 97%.

-working part-time as the Vice President of Clinical Analytics for Amera Medical
+works part-time as the Vice President of Clinical Analytics for Amera Medical

 Review (AMR), a revenue enhancement company assisting hospitals.
 She is also an